are wonderful things, but when their go sour it can be hard to determine which is the best to choose from.‘s

 Neato Batteries to Avoid

 I have now had a poor experience with Powerextra both with my irobot Roomba and now my Neato.
 I really just bought them as a test, because I had previously determined that they were not good options for Roomba devices.
 Similarly, the one pack I did purchase for my Neato XW-21 flaked out after a month of use.

 Even while they were functioning, I noticed my Neato making more trips to recharge than usual.
 I would stay away from these battery packs and this company in general, until they can definitively improve their product.

 Another set to steer away from are the Crucial battery replacement packs.
 While I haven’t personally used them, I have a few friends in the robot vacuum community who have.
 They last about 6-8 months.
 This isn’t terrible, but it’s not great either.

 Ideally, you’d like to get at least a year (preferably 2-3 years) out of a replacement pack.
 They are mediocre at best and not worth the price you have to pay for them.

 It’s much safer to stick with one of the options listed above.
 At this price point, the Neato Robotics manufacturer packs are a far better value for the money.

 How to Properly Change Neato Robotic Cleaner’s Batteries

 I decided to add this piece at the end.
-I see complaints from buyers of almost every variety of Neato replacement battery about their new battery packs not charging properly or not working/dying out shortly after install.
+I see complaints from buyers of almost every variety of Neato battery replacement and about their new battery packs not charging properly or not working/dying out shortly after install.

 While I can’t speak for every situation, I am reasonably confident that 75% of these problems are due to an improper install.
 With this in mind, I have outlined the steps to take below when installing a new back (of any variety):

 1. Remove the battery cover (using a Phillips head screwdriver)

 2. Replace the old battery pack with the new one.
 Note: you can’t really get this step wrong because the Botvac connector will only accept it a certain way.

 3. Screw the covering back into place.